Make conversations private¶

-In this tutorial, we will extend our chatbot to give each user their own private conversations.
-We'll add resource-level access control so users can only see their own threads.
+In this tutorial, you will extend the chatbot created in the last tutorial to give each user their own private conversations.
+You'll add resource-level access control so users can only see their own threads.

 Recall that in the last tutorial, the Auth

-object let us register an authentication function, which the LangGraph platform uses to validate the bearer tokens in incoming requests.
-Now we'll use it to register an authorization handler.
+object lets you register an authentication function, which LangGraph Platform uses to validate the bearer tokens in incoming requests.
+Now you'll use it to register an authorization handler.

 Authorization handlers are functions that run after authentication succeeds.
 These handlers can add metadata to resources (like who owns them) and filter what each user can see.

-and add one authorization handler that is run on every request:
+and add one authorization handler to run on every request:

 from langgraph_sdk import Auth